lanl/scico/docs/source/style.rst

 We aim to incorporate `PEP 526 <https://www.python.org/dev/peps/pep-0484/>`_ type annotations throughout the library.
 See the `Mypy <https://mypy.readthedocs.io/en/stable/>`_ type annotation `cheat sheet <https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html>`_ for usage examples.
 Custom types are defined in :mod:`.typing`.

-Our coding conventions are based on both the `numpy conventions <https://numpydoc.readthedocs.io/en/latest/format.html#overview>`_ and the `google docstring conventions <https://google.github.io/styleguide/pyguide.html>`_.
+Our coding conventions are based on both the `NumPy conventions <https://numpydoc.readthedocs.io/en/latest/format.html#overview>`_ and the `Google docstring conventions <https://google.github.io/styleguide/pyguide.html>`_.

 Unicode variable names are allowed for internal usage (e.g. for Greek characters for mathematical symbols), but not as part of the public interface for functions or methods.